melpa/melpa/README.md

 - `:branch`
 specifies the branch of the git repo to use.
 This is like `:commit`, but it adds the "origin/" prefix automatically.
-This must be specified when using a branch other than "master".
+This must be specified when using a branch other than the default branch.

 - `:version-regexp` is a regular expression for extracting a version-string from the repository tags.
 The default matches